Aidanace3/Hacker-sim/README.md

 # Hacker-sim
 Be a hacker, feel like  one.

+# all personal information is FAKE

+Use help for help.